quixio/quix-docs/docs/platform/tutorials/image-processing/web-ui.md

 The key ideas on this page:

 * How a web client can read data from a Quix topic using Quix Streaming Reader API
-* Websockets as a way of streaming data into a web client
+* WebSockets as a way of streaming data into a web client
-* Microsoft SignalR is the websockets technology used in the Streaming Reader API
+* Microsoft SignalR is the WebSockets technology used in the Streaming Reader API
 * Access an external web application from the pipeline view

 ## What it does